-The original recipe said to “beat the apple pie filling” to break it up a bit but I guess apple pie filling must be sturdier these days than it used to be because the one time I tried to beat it, nothing happened except whole apple slices sloshed around in my mixing bowl for a minute or so.
+The original recipe said to “beat the apple pie filling” to break it up a bit.
+But I guess apple pie filling must be sturdier these days than it used to be because the one time I tried to beat it, nothing happened except the whole apple slices sloshed around in my mixing bowl for a minute or so.

 Now, place all ingredients for the cake into a mixing bowl.
 Using a large spoon or spatula, stir this up until well combined.
 Set aside.

-Prepare topping by placing chopped flour, sugar, pecans, cinnamon, and softened butter into a small bowl.
+Prepare the crumb topping by placing flour, sugar, pecans, ground cinnamon, and softened butter into a small bowl.

-Cut butter in with a fork and stir entire mixture until crumbly
+Cut butter in with a fork and stir the entire mixture until crumbly.

-Spread batter into a greased 9×13 baking dish and sprinkle the topping evenly over.
+Spread the cake batter into a greased 9×13 baking dish and sprinkle evenly with the crumb topping.

 I love to serve this warm with homemade whipped cream on top!